 The resilience of Kenya’s economy surprises even the harshest pessimists

-On September 17th and 18th 2013, an IMF held conference in Nairobi in praise of the economic environment in Kenya.
+On September 17th and 18th 2013, IMF held A conference in Nairobi in praise of the economic environment in Kenya.
 Throughout the country, a tangible optimism was spreading that a long period of robust economic growth was in the offings.

 Five days later, gunshots and whining bullets in the Westgate mall quickly dampened those hopes while the world watched Kenya pay the price of fighting in the war against terrorism.
 Subsequent travel advisories by the US and UK governments inflicted severe wounds on the tourism industry, hitherto a backbone of the Kenyan economy.